 Anicca, Anatta, Dukkha The Three Marks Of Existence

-The Not-Self Characteristic,
+Impermanence, The Not-Self Characteristic, and Stress

 In order to develop understanding of dukkha, understanding the impermanent environment of all human experience, and the “self” experiencing dukkha within this environment, will also be developed.
-In essence, each of these three discrete characteristic includes the other two characteristics.
+In essence, each of these three discrete characteristics includes the other two characteristics.

 This week’s study of Impermanence, Not-Self, and Stress, and next week’s study of Dependent Origination and The Five Clinging-Aggregates will develop understanding of these teachings within the proper context, and with heightened concentration and refined mindfulness.

 I will first describe anicca, anatta, and dukkha separately and then describe the ongoing interplay of these three “Marks of Existence.”
 The first two characteristics, anicca and anatta, are animate while dukkha is inanimate as a description of the result of the first two.
 It will be seen, though, that dukkha has an animating characteristic due to the reaction to stress within the conditioned mind of anatta.

 During this week’s study, and next week’s too, I will place some emphasis on the contradictions between the Buddha’s direct teachings and modern Buddhist doctrine.
 I include this only for clarity and context.
 I intend no disrespect for the later-developed teachings, or of any individual teacher.

 “Be mindful of impermanence to end conceit.
 When impermanence is understood it is also understood that none of this is self.
 Understanding not-self uproots conceit, uproots I-making.
 When fully established release is complete.”
 (Anguttara Nikaya 9.1)